HuiLiu-NOAA/VarFTC-Codes-for-NCEP-GSI/README.md

 VarFTC related codes:

 read_satwnd.f90:
-read in the reduction ratio of OmB RMSD by VarFTC.
+read in the reduction ratio of OmB RMSD by VarFTC, calculated offline.

 setupw.f90:
-process Add the forward operator of VarFTC and calculate OmB of AMV winds using the VarFTC operator.
+Add the forward operator of VarFTC and calculate OmB of AMV winds using the VarFTC operator.

 gridmod.f90, intpw.f90, stpw.f90, m_wNode.F90:
 Add the tangent linear and adjoint codes for the VarFTC operator.